 Current PhD Students

 - Pramod Parajulia: Modelling Risk.
-International Student Nepal.
+International Student from Nepal.
 Funded on a 4-Year Endeavour Leadership Scholarship.
 Currently on leave due to earthquakes in Nepal.

 Graduated PhD Students

 - Mark van Rijmenam: Organisations in times of disruption: Towards a data driven framework for sustained competitive advantage.
 Co-supervised with Jochen Schweitzer in the School of Business.

 - Mahya Mirzaei Poueinag: Disruptive Innovation: Integrating Business Analytics and Design Thinking.
 Mahya is an exceptional PhD student who came to UTS with a 99.8 ATAR and a B Aeronautical Space Engineering (Honours) from University of Sydney.
 Her PhD was funded by an APA with ARC Discovery and CBA Top-Ups.
 Mahya was awarded two IBM PhD Fellowships US$50K.
 She also joined Hatchery+ Program for student founders and entrepreneurs, and the UTS Launchpad Program to launch her startup Learned Hub.

 - Syed Ali Raza: Learning by Human Demonstration.
 International Student Pakistan.
 Leading Software Development of the Karachi Koalas UTS-IBA Robot Soccer Team.
 Note: IBA was established by the Wharton Business School, University of Pennsylvania.
 Funded on APA and ARC Linkage Top-Up.